Women's ice hockey in Great Britain: 1993

 After the break for an Olympic year, GB started again in the newly formed European Championship Pool B. Following an opening loss against Latvia (0–3), GB repeated their performance against the Czech Republic from two years previous, this time with a 1–1 draw.
-France dispatched GB easily in the third game by 7 goals to 2, and GB won their first international game in the final match of the tournament with a 1–0 win over the Ukraine. giving GB a 4th place finish out of five teams, with GB only missing a medal by one point.
+France dispatched GB easily in the third game by 7 goals to 2, and GB won their first international game in the final match of the tournament with a 1–0 win over Ukraine. giving GB a 4th place finish out of five teams, with GB only missing a medal by one point.